rodneyknaap/ZX81_ULA_ISSUE_5/README.md

 ## Purpose and permitted use, cautions for a potential builder of this design
 This project was created for historical purposes out of love for historical computing designs and for the purpose of enabling computing enthousiasts with a sufficient level of building and troubleshooting expertise to be able to experience the technology by building and troubleshooting the hardware described in this project.
-Due to the level of this project.

 Besides the GPL3 license there are a few warnings and usage restrictions applicable:
 No guarantees of function or fitness for any particular or useful purpose is given, building and using this design is at the sole responsibility of the builder.